 Consolidate Security Tools

 DevOps professionals often have to use multiple systems and tools when responding to alerts.
 This issue can increase response and resolution times while creating pointless backend work.
-Security teams can reduce this by leveraging dashboards that consolidate alerts in one place, giving your team a single source of truth.
+Teams can reduce this by leveraging dashboards that consolidate alerts in one place, giving your team a single source of truth.

 Establish a Layered Defense